atkins126/delphi4docker/README.md

 **Note: You can simplify this process running the setup_wine.sh script**

 - Verify 64-bit architecture.
-The following command should respond with "amd64".
+The following command should respond with "amd64"
 ``` shell
 $ dpkg --print-architecture
 ```
 - See if 32-bit architecture is installed.
-The following command should respond with "i386".
+The following command should respond with "i386"
 ``` shell
 $ dpkg --print-foreign-architectures
 ```
-- If "i386" is not displayed, execute the following.
+- If "i386" is not displayed, execute the following
 ``` shell
 $ sudo dpkg --add-architecture i386
 ```